 Before adopting cryptocurrency at your business, you must consider the benefits and drawbacks and how they may impact your operations.

 - Little or no processing fees — Unlike credit cards and other traditional forms of payment, cryptocurrencies often have no processing fees.
 This is because transactions are facilitated through the cryptocurrency’s public network on what is known as a blockchain.
 Transactions are recorded on the blockchain chronologically, and users can create, verify and enforce transactions without an intermediary or central authority.

 - High transaction speed — Credit and debit card payments often take two to three days to process and clear.
-With cryptocurrencies, transactions happen in real time and take about 10 minutes or less.
-As an added bonus, cryptocurrency transactions are final, which means consumers can’t dispute a charge and negate a sale.
+With cryptocurrencies, transactions happen in real-time and take about 10 minutes or less.
+As a bonus, cryptocurrency transactions are final, which means consumers can’t dispute a charge and negate a sale.

 - Increased payment options — The more payment options you can provide as a business, the better.
 As such, cryptocurrency has the potential to attract a wider customer base.

 - Price volatility —The value of bitcoins and other cryptocurrencies can change drastically over a small period of time.
 Bitcoin reached a value of $17,000 in January 2018 before falling to $7,000 less than a month later.

 - Anonymity — While the details of cryptocurrency users and transactions are often held in a public ledger, names and locations are encrypted.
 This can be an issue when complying with regulations on customer identification or fraud protection.